GOUHFI: a novel contrast- and resolution-agnostic segmentation tool for Ultra-High Field MRI

-\go{} showed great accuracy when compared to manual WM and GM segmentations with DSC $>$0.90 for all three sub-datasets from the UltraCortex 9.4T dataset.
-After extensive search, this was found to be the only dataset with manual segmentations of complete ROIs available for sub-millimeter images acquired at UHF-MRI.
+Both \go{} and \sys{} showed great accuracy when compared to manual WM and GM segmentations with DSC $>$0.89 for all three sub-datasets from the UltraCortex 9.4T dataset.
+However, \go{} was consistently superior to \sys{} across all sub-datasets, with marked superiority for the cortex segmentation with at least 6 points of improvement on the median DSC.
+As already discussed in previous sub-sections, this is another example of the limited capacity of \sys{} to properly segment highly gyrified cortex regions compared to \go{}.
+However, this time, the ground truth is the gold standard with manual delineations, which gives even greater credibility to this observation.
+After extensive search, this dataset was found to be the only dataset with manual segmentations of complete ROIs available for sub-millimeter images acquired at UHF-MRI.
 It would have been highly interesting to evaluate \go{} against manually segmented subcortical structures at their native sub-millimeter resolution, but we were unable to find such dataset, presumably due to the extensive amount of time and expertise required to execute such a task.